blendernc/blendernc/docs/source/examples/import_ECMWF_netCDF.rst

 Open Blender (>2.83), in the 3D view, open the `sidebar` by pressing "n".

-- Switch to the BlenderNC panel and click on ``Load netCDF``.
-Then click the folder icon, navigate and select the ecmwdf netcdf dataset: ``blendernc/test/dataset/ssh_1995-01.nc``
+- Switch to the BlenderNC panel and click on ``Load datacube``.
+Then click the folder icon, navigate and select the ECMWF netcdf dataset: ``blendernc/test/dataset/ssh_1995-01.nc``

 .. image:: ../../images/ecmwf_example/select_dataset.png
   :width: 100%